ytanimura/yotabaito-2.0/texts/development/development.md

 ## About this page

 All contents of this page, include the web page design and background shader art, were created by myself using [Trunk](https://trunkrs.dev/) and [Yew](https://yew.rs/).

-For more details, please visit GitHub page.
+For more details, please visit [GitHub repository](https://github.com/ytanimura/yotabaito-2.0).

 ## Experience of programming langueges